 Method 2: MongoDB to Redshift ETL using SaaS Alternatives

 The above manual approach works perfectly, but the most productive method in terms of saving costs, time, and resources is SaaS alternatives.
-SaaS alternatives can help you make your data available to downstream applications without extensive overhead.
+No-code SaaS tools can help you make your data available to downstream applications without extensive overhead.
 Additionally, you don't need to handle the challenges that come with manual deployment.
 It can overcome the limitations of the above method:

 - Latency: The problem with the manual method is by the time you export CSV files, your source data might change or update.
 You might end up exporting multiple CSV files to capture real-time updates, which can create an inaccurate picture of the data.